maxdata/basic-components/docs/content/docs/cli.md

 Be sure you have read the [installation](/docs/installation) docs and set up your project first.

-## Copy/Paste

-Code for components can be copy/pasted directly from the example pages via the `Code` tabs.
-You can install components anywhere in you project.
-The rest of the information in these docs assume they are located in the `components/ui` dir in your project.
-See the [JinjaX](/docs/utilities#jinjax) docs for more info.

 ## Vendoring Components

-The components in this project can also be copied (vendored) directly into your project using the `components` tool in the `basic-components` package via `uv`.
+The components in this project can be copied (vendored) directly into your project using the `components` tool in the `basic-components` package via `uv`.
 You can then customize them as needed.
 This is the recommendedd way to install components because it will also include any dependencies (other referenced components) required.